Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - Their public declarations do not expose CUDA SDK structs, CUDA SDK layouts, or `cuda.h` / `nvrtc.h` includes.
 - CUDA implementation state is owned by Nabla through private `SNativeState` members.
 Consumers cannot construct CUDA wrapper objects with arbitrary internal CUDA state.
 - `CUDAInteropNative.h` declares exported accessor classes whose definitions still live in `Nabla.dll`.
 The opt-in header owns only the CUDA SDK surface.
 Nabla owns the implementation and ABI.
-- Native opt-in ABI uses CUDA Driver API handles/enums such as `CUdevice`, `CUcontext`, `CUdeviceptr`, `CUexternalMemory`, and `CUexternalSemaphore`, plus small Nabla-owned parameter structs.
+- Native opt-in ABI uses CUDA Driver API handles/enums such as `CUdevice`, `CUcontext`, `CUdeviceptr`, `CUexternalMemory`, and `CUexternalSemaphore`, plus small fixed-layout parameter/result structs.
+- SDK-sized arrays and other layouts derived from CUDA SDK constants stay private to Nabla.
+A consumer can build native opt-in code with its own compatible SDK independently from the SDK used to build Nabla.
 - Runtime include-option construction is header-only and is not part of the exported ABI.
-- A package built with one compatible CUDA SDK can be consumed by native interop code built with another compatible SDK without rebuilding Nabla.
-The loaded driver and NVRTC runtime are still validated at runtime.
+- The loaded CUDA driver and NVRTC runtime are validated at runtime.

 ## Runtime Header Discovery